AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Background and Related Work

-Different from the previously mentioned works, our study focuses on AI safety, which is a more specific domain than general AI ethics.
-Rather than targeting general AI practitioners, we investigate the dominant pattern of PTM reuse in the development of AI-based software~\cite{banyongrakkul2025release}.
+Consequently, while previous empirical studies have explored developer perspectives within the broader scope of AI ethics, they often focus on high-level moral or organisational challenges.
+For example, \citet{pant2024ethics} conducted a closed-ended survey with 100 general AI practitioners to examine their awareness of AI ethics and the challenges they face, identifying general, technology-related, and human-related hurdles. \citet{ali2023walking} interviewed 25 AI ethics entrepreneurs to investigate the practical difficulties of implementing AI ethics within technology companies.
+Their findings highlight systemic organisational issues, such as unstable team structures, the decoupling of practices from ethical principles, and the low prioritisation of ethical concerns.
+Similarly, \citet{wong2021tactics} investigated how user experience (UX) professionals attempt to reshape the values embodied and promoted by their companies.
+Different from the previously mentioned works on broad ethical frameworks, our study focuses specifically on practical AI failures, operationalised through the lens of direct, technical harms rather than indirect or speculative harms such as existential risks.
+Rather than targeting general AI practitioners, we investigate the dominant pattern of PTM reuse in the development of AI-based software~\citep{banyongrakkul2025release}.
 Accordingly, we recruited participants who help embed intelligent components into the systems they ship, where those components were derived in some way from PTMs.
-The integration of PTMs into a software system involves multiple development steps.
-This study offers a focused perspective on downstream developers engaged in PTM reuse for the development of AI-based software, particularly in the context of the entire development lifecycle (SDLC).
+This study offers a focused perspective on downstream developers engaged in PTM reuse for the development of AI-based software, particularly in the context of the entire SDLC.